Creeping rosemary

 - Is Creeping rosemary good for the Colorado Front Range?

-- Yes.
-Creeping rosemary is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Creeping rosemary is a well-suited groundcover for Colorado's Front Range.

 - How big does Creeping rosemary get?